 Even if you do not plan on swimming, be cautious around natural bodies of water including ocean shoreline, rivers, and lakes.
 Cold temperatures, currents, and underwater hazards can make a fall into these bodies of water dangerous.

 If you go boating, wear a life jacket!
 Most boating fatalities occur from drowning.

 Drowning is preventable

-Early Learning Swim Academy currently offers baby and adult
+Early Learning Swim Academy currently offers infant and adult

 swimming lessons in Cocoa, FL Rockledge, FL Viera, FL and Port Saint John, FL